O ye dead Poets, who are living still

 But in ourselves, are triumph and defeat.

-We are busy working to bring Henry Wadsworth Longfellow's "The Poets" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Henry Wadsworth Longfellow's "The Poets" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Poets" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.